thinkshout/thinkshout/blog/_posts/2014-10-20-creating-dynamic-menus-in-jekyll.md

 Here we make use of the ```page.url``` variable, which refers to the URL of the current page, to add special styling to the active menu item.

-We could also add a arbitrary frontmatter variables to all pages to achieve a number of different goals.
-For example if we wanted to order the output of ```site.pages``` in some arbitrary way, we could add a ```weight``` frontmatter variable to each page and sort by said property in our before we start our loop.
+We could also add arbitrary frontmatter variables to all pages to achieve a number of different goals.
+For example, if we wanted to order the output of ```site.pages``` in some arbitrary way, we could add a ```weight``` frontmatter variable to each page and sort by said property before we start our loop.

 {% raw %}
 ```html